kungtalon/ADGC/README.md

 - Ops: algorithmic operations between different nodes
 - Functional: activation functions and loss functions
 - Layer: some common layers built on top of the above nodes, like fully connected layer
+- Optimizer: encapsulations of gradient-based learning algorithms such as Gradient Descent, Adam...

 ### Forward and Backward
 Each node of the graph needs to implement the logics of `do_forward()` and `do_backward(Node* parent_ptr)`, the first one computes its forward value and the other computes the nodes' jacobian matrix with regard to one of its parent nodes.